I’m going to get straight to the point: Plastic is harmful for the environment and it’s harmful for you.

 I purchased some reusable shopping bags on Amazon a few months ago because I was sick of throwing away so many plastic bags each time we made a grocery trip.
 They also make carrying in groceries WAY easier.

 I know there is much more I can do to use less plastic, but it’s something I’m working at!
 I truly believe that even seemingly small changes can have big impacts.
 Have any tips for me?
+What are ways you reduce your plastic consumption?
 Leave a comment and let me know!